|SSM Cardinal Glennon Children's Medical Center|

 Parenting Under Pressure

-As far as is possible, both parents should work toward maximizing consistency in routine and discipline across both households.
-Similar expectations regarding bedtimes, rules, and homework will reduce anxiety, especially in younger children.
+As much as possible, both parents should work to keep routines and discipline the same in both households.
+Similar expectations about bedtimes, rules, and homework will reduce anxiety, especially in younger children.

 Divorce can be a major crisis for a family.
 However, if you and your former spouse can work together and communicate civilly for the benefit of your children, the original family unit can continue to be a source of strength, even if stepfamilies enter the picture.